brevityinmotion/straylight/README.md

 ### Accelerator 4: Search the html across 25 billion websites for passive reconnaissance using common crawl
 * The blog post can be accessed at https://medium.com/@brevityinmotion/search-the-html-across-25-billion-websites-for-passive-reconnaissance-using-common-crawl-7fe109250b83?sk=5b8b4a7c506d5acba572c0b30137f7aa.
 It provides a walkthrough of the process.
 The corresponding source code and Jupyter notebooks are contained within this repository to replicate the capability.
 * Since posting the blog, the retrieved data is now processed inline using beautifulsoup so analysis can happen prior to writing to disk.
 Current functionality will capture and output a listing of all urls and comments within the html.
+* The Jupyter notebook utilized is tools-commoncrawl.ipynb located in the notebooks folder of this repository.